chinesepowered/repvote/README.md

 > **Built for Flow Hackathon - Decentralized Economies, Governance & Science Track**

-RepVouch is a decentralized reputation system where community members can vouch for each other by temporarily lending their reputation points.
-Built on Flow blockchain with Cadence smart contracts.
+RepVouch is a decentralized reputation system where community members can vouch for each other through a secure two-step process.
+Built on Flow blockchain with Cadence smart contracts, it creates transparent and immutable reputation relationships.

 ## 🚀 Features

+- **Two-Step Vouching**: Secure vouching process requiring explicit acceptance
 - **Decentralized Reputation**: Transparent, immutable reputation stored on Flow blockchain
-- **Community Vouching**: Lend up to 10% of your reputation to people you trust
+- **Community Trust**: Build trust through verified vouching relationships
-- **Dynamic System**: Vouches can be revoked, creating fluid reputation flow
+- **Dynamic System**: Vouches can be created, accepted, and revoked
 - **Gamified Levels**: Progress through reputation tiers to unlock new features
-- **Social Proof**: View vouching history and community trust relationships
+- **Trust Visualization**: Interactive network graph of vouching relationships

 ## 🎯 Use Cases